 The Virginia Wilderness Committee is a 501(C)3 non-profit citizens' group.

 John Hutchinson, President (Staunton)

 John has been engaged in fundraising, development, and policy research related to land conservation and battlefield preservation in Virginia and nationally for more than 32 years.
-A land use planner, he has directed land acquisition and conservation programs at the Shenandoah Valley Battlefields Foundation, the lead managing partner for the Shenandoah Valley Battlefields National Historic District (SVBNHD), since 2001.
+A land use planner, he directed land acquisition and conservation programs at the Shenandoah Valley Battlefields Foundation, the lead managing partner for the Shenandoah Valley Battlefields National Historic District (SVBNHD).

 In his private practice, Jennings Gap Inc., Mr. Hutchinson has conducted planning and land conservation projects in Fauquier, Frederick, Orange, Page, Prince William, Rockbridge, Rockingham, Shenandoah, and Spotsylvania counties in Virginia and Allegheny County, Maryland.